camlee/power-meter/esp32-viewe/docs/ARCHITECTURE.md

 Current LVGL top-level screens are:

-- **Home:** direct-Battery-first charging summary, 30-second net trend, Battery voltage, and the immediately applied/persisted manual brightness slider.
+- **Home:** direct-Battery-first charging summary over a 30-second net trend refreshed at 2 Hz.
+The numeric KPI normally publishes a trailing four-sample average every two seconds, with an early update after two consecutive readings confirm a meaningful step.
+Battery voltage uses the same averaging window, and the active day/night brightness slider applies immediately and persists on release.
-- **Usage:** rolling and calendar history whose positive Solar and negative Load totals are subdivided by Battery charge/discharge, with signed Balance shown as a muted filled segment.
+- **Usage:** rolling and calendar history whose positive Solar and negative Load totals are subdivided by Battery charge/discharge.
+Signed Balance is hidden by default and can be enabled from sensor mapping as a muted filled segment.
 Contradictory three-sensor measurements use a floating conflict stack that preserves every magnitude.
 Inferred two-sensor history has no Balance series.
 Normal stacks order Battery charge/discharge at zero, then Solar/Load, with any Balance residual at the outer tip.
-- **Power:** Solar and Load live metrics, plus Battery and Balance when Battery is mapped.
+- **Power:** Solar and Load live metrics, plus Battery when mapped or inferred Net when it is not.
+Balance appears only when Battery is mapped and its diagnostic visibility is enabled.
 - **Sensors:** raw voltage/current/power and short trend charts for mapped logical sensors only.
 - **Settings:** nested configuration and diagnostics pages: